snoyberg/posa-chapter/warp.md

 As of this writing, `mighty` uses the prefork technique to fork processes to utilize cores and Warp does not have this functionality.
-The Haskell community is now developing a parallel IO manager.
+The prefork technique will be obsoleted because the Haskell community developed a parallel IO manager.
 A Haskell program with the parallel IO manager is executed as a single process and multiple IO managers run as native threads to utilize cores.
 Each user thread is executed on any one of the cores.
-If and when this code is merged into GHC,
+GHC version 7.8 including the parallel IO manager will be released in the autumn of 2013.
+With GHC version 7.8,
 Warp itself will be able to use this architecture without any modifications.

 ## Warp's architecture